Dishonour Cheques | Cheque Dishonour

 3. The evidence of the witnesses is recorded.

-4. The particulars of the offence are stated to the accused, and he shall be asked whether he pleads guilty or has any defence to make.
+4. The particulars of the offense are stated to the accused, and he shall be asked whether he pleads guilty or has any defense to make.

 5. If he accused pleads guilty, the magistrate shall record the plea and convict him.